 Option 3: Building Your Own Portal

 This is the most customizable option, but is also the most difficult to accomplish.
 This option requires that you build your own website infrastructure and appearance and use the LoanPro API to retrieve data and make changes to the customer's account.
-In order to accomplish this, you would need your own development team and the ability to host your own website.
+To accomplish this, you would need your own development team and the ability to host your own website.

 - Use the LoanPro authentication endpoint and let LoanPro manage credentials

 - Manage your own authentication

-You can allow your customers to use the credentials created by LoanPro in order to log in to a customer portal you create.
+You can allow your customers to use the credentials created by LoanPro to log in to a customer portal you create.
 The following basic steps are required to do this:

 - Create a login form that gathers username and password.

 - When the login form is submitted, call the LoanPro customer authentication endpoint to see if the credentials are valid.

 - Handle the success (200) or failure (401) responses to either grant or deny access to customer data

 - Use the customer id, returned with a 200 response, to get data for the correct customer through the LoanPro API